laravel/bootcamp.laravel.com/resources/docs/editing-chirps.md

 ## Updating our controller

-We can now update our `ChirpController` to accept the request and update the Chirp.
-Even though we're only displaying the edit button to the author of the Chirp, we need to authorize the request to make sure it's the author that is updating it.
+We can now update the `update` method on our `ChirpController` class to validate the request and update the database.
+Even though we're only displaying the edit button to the author of the Chirp, we also need to authorize the request to make sure it's the author that is updating it.

 ```php filename=app/Http/Controllers/ChirpController.php
 <?php